robinsondominic/activedirectory-webservice/README.md

 # activedirectory-webservice
-C# Active Directory SOAP and REST  Webservices Application Programming Interface Using separation of concern, the API consist of several methods that will enable applicaiton developer integration application to Active Directory for the following
+C# Active Directory SOAP and REST  Webservices Application Programming Interface Using separation of concern, the API consist of  methods that will enable developers integrate applications that require using Active Directory single-sign-on.
+Features include the following;
-Active Directory User Authentication and Login
+- Active Directory User Authentication and Login.
+- Active Directory User Search.
-Active Directory User Details Search
+- Active Directory User Details.